 Tonight – or any autumn or winter evening – if you can see the Big Dipper, use two of its bowl stars to find the bright golden star Capella in the constellation Auriga the Charioteer.
 Some of you may already know how to use the famous pointer stars on the outside of the bowl to find Polaris, the North Star.
 And it’s the top two bowl stars that guide you to Capella.
 We depict both methods on the chart at the top of this post.

 Capella is sometimes called the Goat Star.
 In fact, the star name Capella is the Latin word for nanny goat.
 Near Capella, you’ll find a tiny asterism – a noticeable pattern on the sky’s dome – consisting of three fainter stars.
 This little triangle of stars is called the Kids (baby goats).

 The phrase spring up and fall down gives you some idea of the Big Dipper’s place in the evening sky.
-On fall evenings, the Big Dipper sits way down low in the northern sky.
+On fall evenings for us in the Northern Hemisphere, the Big Dipper sits way down low in the northern sky.